-A young visitor with family, Millie began with us two years ago and has established herself as a perfectionist in framing our delicately hand-dyed Nottingham Laces, creating adoring pieces of heritage-inspired home décor.
+A young visitor with family since we opened in 2009, Millie began with us two years ago and has established herself as a perfectionist in framing our delicately hand-dyed Nottingham Laces, creating adoring pieces of heritage-inspired home décor.

-Lily joined us during work experience.
+Lily joined us during her school’s work experience placement.
 Admiring the creativity and quick to learn the art of embroidery, Lily now creates detailed, hand-stitched examples that are showcased to guide our Crafternoons.

-Specialising in British and international craftsmanship, Debbie’s original collections sit alongside exceptional work of talented designers.
+In 2009, the studio expanded, to specialise in British and international craftsmanship, Debbie’s original collections sit alongside exceptional work of talented designers.
 The gallery sells beautiful ceramics, glassware, jewellery, prints, books, clothing, lighting, homeware and Nottingham Lace.

 In house, we handcraft and create innovative textiles, detailed jewellery and unique print designs; producing collections to wear and for the home.

 Having lived and studied in Nottingham, Debbie fell head over heels for the stories of regions rich textile heritage, that started with securing student sponsorship from royal lace knit manufacturer GH Hurts & Sons est. 1912 who supported Debbie with yarn and mentoring for Textile Degree and Masters.